- Career Highlights

 - Curator for numerous concerts of recently composed electro-acoustic and acoustic music and judge for several distinguished awards and competitions

 - Recipient of Massachusetts Cultural Council Artist Fellowships

 - Recipient of Wayne Peterson Prize in composition

 - Ph.D., Brandeis University, music composition/theory

 - Doctoral studies, University of Illinios, composition and electro-acoustic music

 - B.A., Metropolitan State College of Denver, music performance and composition

 "The majority of my composition courses often deal with the minutiae of how compositional elements define a style and common practice.
-Even though we're teaching from an essentially historical context, composition is a living art, and the style of music we're studying is the kernel of a musical sensibility that ties into the lineage of Western music."
+Even though we're teaching most of our courses from an essentially historical context, composition is a living art, and the style of music we're studying is the kernel of a musical sensibility that ties into the lineage of Western music."

-"In my electro-acoustic and computer music courses, I find ways to emulate historical techniques (which were quite crude in the beginning) and have students write simple pieces using these techniques.
+"In my electro-acoustic and computer music courses, I find ways to emulate historical techniques (which were quite crude in the beginning) and have students write short pieces using these techniques.
 Ideally this forces them to think about sound, since they have to design everything from the ground up and piece things together.
-Rather than having 'happy accidents,' I would like them at least to make educated guesses.
+Rather than having happy accidents, I would like them at least to make educated guesses.
 We like those accidents, but if you have to rely on them, you get very little done."